MAY 7, 1945, was an important day by any measure.

 The two men left on foot and walked together in the darkness for about a half-mile before coming upon the motorcycle that Lessing had secreted in some bushes.
 They drove it several miles to the barn of a friendly Czech forester, where they exchanged the motorcycle for a pair of horses the veterinarian had hidden there to take them on the rest of the journey.

 Their destination lay about 18 miles ahead, through a forbiddingly dense forest.
 It had been around midnight when the pair set off, and the moon finally emerged from behind some clouds.
-Still, “the forest was so thick through there you felt like you were riding through two walls of darkness,” Stewart recalled in a recent interview.
+Still, “the forest was so thick through there you felt like you were riding through two walls of darkness,” Stewart recalled in an interview in 2009.